 What is a Google Forwarding Number?

-A Google forwarding number is a temporary phone number assigned by Google to an AdWords call extension that simply forwards calls to an advertiser’s phone number for the purpose of tracking call conversions.
-In addition to allowing calls to be tracked as conversions, the number also allows for information such as call duration and caller area code to be provided in AdWords.
+A Google forwarding number is a temporary phone number assigned to a Google Ads (formerly AdWords) call extension that simply forwards calls to an advertiser’s phone number for the purpose of tracking call conversions.
+In addition to allowing calls to be tracked as conversions, the number also allows for information such as call duration and caller area code to be provided in Ads.

 How Does a Google Forwarding Number Work?